Raneemrami/ELO2-OCD-patients-analysis/README.md

 generally in both categories individuals who chose (higher scores)(3 or 4) are higher than individuals who chose (1 or 2) (low scores)

-*summary* statement one showed the most difference where there were significantly less individuals choosing lower score(2) in the anxiety symptoms only category whereas other statements showed almost similar distribution for both categories with statement two showing: the number of individuals in the anxiety and depression symptoms category who chose 2 is high compared to the other scores whereas the number of individuals choosing 2 is lower in the anxiety symptoms only compared to the other scores.(anxiety symptoms only, anxiety and depression symptoms)
+*summary* statement_one and statement_two:generally individuals that chose (2)(low score) are less in the anxiety symptoms  only category compared  to other scores whereas  individuals that chose (2)(low score) are more compared to other scores in the anxiety and depression symptoms category.

 ### 3. OCI-R (Total)